 3. Results

 Results of the Border Survey estimates for the number of overnight stays can be observed in Table 1.
-As can be seen, the Icelandic accommodation market was already saturated during the summer season of 2018, whereas, in general, there is a marked increase from the corresponding month of the previous year during the off-season months of September-May 2017-2018, as well as during the autumn of 2018.
+As can be seen, the Icelandic accommodation market was already saturated during the summer season of 2018.
+On the other hand, there is a marked increase from the corresponding month of the previous year during the off-season months of September-May 2017-2018, as well as during the autumn of 2018.
 The same saturation can be seen in the data for rented private accommodation, though comparison with the corresponding month of previous year is only available since June 2018.
 However, a higher variation and potential discrepancies in the %-change from the previous year when compared with registered overnight stays is a cause for concern and calls for further backing up, e.g. with VAT turnover information.

 Table 1.
 Overnight stays of foreign tourists in Icelandic accommodation establishments 2017-2018. %-change refers to the %-change from the corresponding month of the previous year.